niksurff/material-design-react/README.md

 # Material Design React

-This project attempts to provide [React](https://github.com/facebook/react) Components wrapping Google's [Material Design Lite](https://github.com/google/material-design-lite) Components.
+This project attempts to provide [React](https://github.com/facebook/react) Components wrapping Google's [Material Design Lite](https://github.com/google/material-design-lite) (MDL) Components.

 **This is just a brain dump and very much work in progress.
 Also I am committed to pushing this forward.
 If you'd like to contribute have a first look at the code.
 If you want to use the library maybe come back at a later time.
 Thanks.**